TonisGaming/ToolUpgrade/README.md

 * Added the Improvised Handle to improve Woodwright's Bow blueprint
 * Overall some slight changes here and there to all of the blueprints

+**V1.1**

+* Added the entire miners set (Jacket, pants, boots, helmet)
+* Added a blueprint for the Insulated Flask
+* Added an alternate Travois blueprint (In a perfect world, this would be a new, Tarp Travois)

 ## Credits

 TheDevv for making the original mod